 So how do you generate leads?
 Here’s your simple guide to the fundamentals.

 Use landing pages to welcome and entice visitors

 Here’s an example of Netflix’s Homepage (make sure you’re not logged in).
-It’s simple, straightforward and succinct: the brief explanation the service and a one-step email signup.
+It’s simple, straightforward, and succinct: a brief explanation of the service and one-step email signup.

 5 places to link to a landing page instead of your homepage

 Linking to your homepage is great, but up your game by linking to a landing page that specifically targets visitors from each of these sources.

 Many of us link to our homepage on our Twitter and Facebook profiles, but what if you link to a landing page instead?

 This strategy is effective because you can target each landing page to your readers that hang out on that platform.
 Send your Twitter-obsessed audience to a landing page with only 140 characters of content — then ask for their email addresses.
 Think about your fans on Facebook and their interests, then design a landing page that will resonate with them.